 Over on social media this couldn't be more evident, with its rapidly changing landscape, social media is a true disruptor to a brands marketing strategy.
 New platforms such as TikTok are popping up and dominating this space, forcing brands to adapt to almost overnight, in order to remain in the eye line of their audience.

-Gone of the days a brand such as Nike could launch an out of home campaign and feel confident it would still appeal to their consumer 6 months later.
-Today Nike must play a reactive role in their social community, continuously evolving their ad campaigns, with a responsibility to have an opinion on trending topics and global issues.
+Gone are the days when a brand such as Nike could launch an out of home campaign and feel confident it would still appeal to their consumer 6 months later.
+Today, Nike must play a reactive role in their social community, continuously evolving their ad campaigns, with a responsibility to have an opinion on trending topics and global issues.

 We at Genflow have not only experienced the increase in online ads, but have played a role in driving it forward, with people now spending on average 144 minutes a day on social media (up 62.5% from 2012), it is clear the most effective way to budget your marketing spend is ‘online’.
 Brands must either adapt or get left behind.